-The Council holds investment units in property funds that have been classified as Fair Value through Profit and Loss, however the Council has elected to use the 5 year override as allowed by CIPFA (and the Government) to allocate to Fair Value through Other Comprehensive Income, therefore any gains or losses on prices will be taken to the Financial Instrument Revaluation Reserve.
-A loss of £1.939m was recognised in 2023/24 in relation to the Council's holding in the property funds.
+The Council holds investment units in property funds that have been classified as Fair Value through Profit and Loss.
+The Council has elected to use the statutory override as allowed by CIPFA (and the Government) for property funds taken out prior to 1st April 2024 and allocate any gains or losses on prices to to Fair Value through Other Comprehensive Income and taken to the Financial Instrument Revaluation Reserve.
+A gain of £0.367m was recognised in 2024/25 in relation to the Council's holding in these property funds.